Medial Axis Aware Learning of Signed Distance Functions: Discussion

+We propose a novel, second-order variational model to compute the SDF of a surface point cloud.
+The simultaneously optimized phase field represents the medial axis, i.e. the jump set $\jumpset$ of the gradient of the SDF, which promotes an accurate SDF identification.
+The method combines an eikonal loss with a second-order loss term enforcing the characteristic linearity of the SDF along gradient directions away from the medial axis, and a loss controlling the ($d-1$)-dimensional measure of $\jumpset$.
 The simultaneous optimization of the SDF $\phi$ and the phase field $v$ combines the identification of smooth regions of the SDF and the medial axis (the jump set $\jumpset$).
 This in particular implies a detailed surface reconstruction and at the same time a reliable SDF in the far field.
 Our approach computes SDFs which are close to the groundtruth viscosity solution of the eikonal equation.
 Across various experiments we show that our method achieves state-of-the-art surface reconstruction and signed distance accuracy, while most other methods focus on either of those.
 Although our method involves two neural networks, together with second derivatives in the loss functional, we achieve runtimes comparable to those methods with only one neural network for the SDF.
 We do not require oriented point clouds or a segmentation of inside and outside, because minimizers of the loss $\mathcal{L}_\text{total}^\eps$ are already approximations of the signed distance, up to a multiplication with~$-1$.

 First-order loss functionals, which involve the non-convex eikonal loss suffer from a lack of lower semi-continuity.
 In contrast, our second-order variational phase field functional is well-posed, in particular the existence of minimizers of the phase field loss functional $\mathcal{L}_\text{total}^\eps$ is ensured.